Nigel Balchin’s Contemporaries

 Alexander Baron (b.
 1917)

-A newish discovery for me and, on the face of it, a novelist who would appear to have very little in common with Balchin.
+On the face of it, a novelist who would appear to have very little in common with Balchin.
 But Baron, who served as a private soldier during the Second World War, drew inspiration from his wartime experiences for many years afterwards when writing novels, two of his best books along those lines being From the City, From the Plough (1948) and There’s No Home (1950).
 As Balchin was still writing about the war and its aftermath as late as 1955, in the guise of The Fall of the Sparrow, it can be seen that there is some overlap between Baron and Balchin in terms of the subject matter of their fiction.